vmware-archive/watch-proxy/README.md

 ## Testing

-If you would like to see the payload that is being sent by Quartermaster for testing and development purposes:
+If you would like to see the payload that is being sent by Watch-Proxy for testing and development purposes:

 1. Deploy the echo pod: